1papaya/tebetebe/docs/src/index.rst

 tebetebe: routing analysis with OSM
 ############

-`tebetebe <https://github.com/1papaya/tebetebe>`_ is a Python API to compile, serve, and query routable networks using the `Open Source Routing Machine <https://project-osrm.org>`_ (OSRM) and `OpenStreetMap <https://openstreetmap.org>`_ data, and a framework for routing analysis using these networks.
+`tebetebe <https://github.com/1papaya/tebetebe>`_ is a Python API to compile, serve, and query routable networks using the `Open Source Routing Machine <https://project-osrm.org>`_ (OSRM) and `OpenStreetMap <https://openstreetmap.org>`_ data, and provides a framework for routing analysis using these networks.

 Installation
 ************